MicrosoftDocs/microsoft-365-docs/microsoft-365/syntex/classification-status.md

 The status shows you whether processing of file is in progress, completed, or wasn’t done due to an error with the file or the job.
 This helps you know whether a file needs to be queued again for processing or if additional investigation is required.

-There is no impact to any existing library configuration.
-When a model is applied to a library, the new status column is added.

-This column won't be automatically added to libraries where a model has already been applied.
-To add the column, you'll need to apply the model again.
+When a model is applied to a library, the **Classification status** column is added.
+The column won't be automatically added to libraries where a model has already been applied.
+You'll need to apply the model again to add the column.

 | Classification status | Description |
 | ------- | -------